Virginia Race Discrimination Lawyer

 - Job evaluations

-- File a charge of discrimination with the Equal Employment Opportunity Commission or applicable EEO Counselor as soon as you can.
-There are deadlines to preserve the legal rights that you don’t want to miss.
-And as always, call a Virginia race discrimination lawyer.
+File a charge of discrimination with the Equal Employment Opportunity Commission or applicable EEO Counselor as soon as you can.
+There are deadlines to preserve the legal rights that you do not want to miss, and as always, call a Virginia race discrimination attorney.

 Racial Discrimination at a Small Businesses

-Based on the information given, you probably cannot sue your employer for race discrimination under Title VII.
-But there that doesn’t mean your employer is in the clear.
-First, even though your employer has concluded that only has 13 employees, doesn’t mean the courts interpreting Title VII will see it that way.
-If your employer has part-time employees or contract workers, it’s possible they could be considered part of the employee count total and meet the 15 employee threshold of Title VII.
+Based on the information given, you probably cannot sue your employer for racial discrimination under Title VII, but there that does not mean your employer is in the clear.
+First, even though your employer has concluded that only has 13 employees, does not mean the courts interpreting Title VII will see it that way.
+If your employer has part-time employees or contract workers, it is possible they could be considered part of the employee count total and meet the 15 employee threshold of Title VII.

-Second, even if Title VII doesn’t apply to your case, a state or local law might.
+Second, even if Title VII does not apply to your case, a state or local law might.
 For example, Washington, D.C. has its own anti-discrimination law called the DC Human Rights Act.
 This law prohibits employers from discriminating on the basis of race and applies to employers of any size.
-And Virginia has a similar law called the Virginia Human Rights Act that applies to employers with as few as six employees.
+Virginia has a similar law called the Virginia Human Rights Act that applies to employers with as few as six employees.
+A Virginia race discrimination lawyer could answer questions you may have about the Virginia Human Rights Act and work diligently to protect your rights.

 Racial Bullying in Virginia

-So if you’re African-American and your boss punched you in the face because he was tired of having to work with African-Americans, then that’s probably enough to constitute racial harassment.
-But if you have a coworker who repeats a joke he heard that makes fun of African-Americans, then that single instance probably won’t be enough to warrant legal action for racial harassment, no matter how politically incorrect or insensitive it was to make the joke.
+If you are African-American and your boss performs an act of violence on you, then that is probably enough to constitute racial harassment.
+But if you have a coworker who repeats a joke he heard that makes fun of African-Americans, then that single instance probably will not be enough to warrant legal action for racial harassment, no matter how politically incorrect or insensitive it was to make the joke.
+A Virginia race discrimination lawyer could help you take legal action.

-If you believe you are the victim of race discrimination, please contact us so our Virginia race discrimination attorneys can help you decide what your legal rights are and what your next steps should be.
+People work best in environments where they feel that they are being respected.
+It is hard to work in an environment where you are forced to endure racial discrimination and harassment.
+You have the right to work in an environment where you feel safe and respected.
+If you believe you are the victim of racial discrimination, please contact us so our Virginia race discrimination lawyers can help you decide what your legal rights are and what your next steps should be.